luispuerto/luispuerto-net/_posts/2018-01-12-install-r-100-homebrew-edition-with-openblas-openmp-my-version.md

 ## Shell Profiles

-You&#8217;ve been adding things to your Zsh and/or Bash profiles.
-I recommend you to make those profiles tidy, it&#8217;s going to be easier to modify things in the future.
+You've been adding things to your Zsh and/or Bash profiles.
+I recommend you to make those profiles tidy, it's going to be easier to modify things in the future.

 This is how I have then: